-The Royal Foundation of The Duke and Duchess of Cambridge is formally supporting Our Frontline and helping to ensure that frontline staff and key workers in need of help are aware that the services are available.
+The Royal Foundation of The Prince and Princess of Wales is formally supporting Our Frontline and helping to ensure that frontline staff and key workers in need of help are aware that the services are available.
 The Foundation has a long history of raising awareness of the importance of mental health and played a leading role in creating Shout and the Mental Health at Work programme, both of which are key elements of the Our Frontline initiative.Visit Our Frontline website

 Geraint Thomas, Adele Roberts and Hussain Manawer have provided separate voiceovers for a nationwide advertising campaign for Our Frontline, the collaboration of leading mental health charities giving round the clock support to those employed on the frontline.
 The ad campaign, launched today, encourages NHS workers, carers, emergency services staff and all other key workers to use the support available if their mental health is under pressure during the coronavirus pandemic.

 Tour de France winner, Geraint Thomas, has delivered one of three voiceovers for the advert, which encourages key workers to use Our Frontline to access support.
 Radio 1 DJ and ‘I’m a Celebrity Get Me Out Of Here’ contestant Adele Roberts, a long time campaigner for young people’s mental health, has also provided a voiceover, along with spoken-word poet and mental health campaigner, Hussain Manawer.
 Key workers can call or text a trained volunteer and access specially developed online resources, toolkits and advice to support their mental health and emotional wellbeing through this challenging time.